 6.14.2.3.2 Add audio/video/message media to a standalone data channel session

-When the user want to add the media components of audio/video/messaging to a standalone data channel, the user may keep the DC application and select the called party on the phone and initiates a voice/video/messaging session with the called party.
+When the user want to add the media components of audio/video/messaging to a standalone data channel, the user may keep the DC application and add a voice/video/messaging media to the session with the called party.
 By this the UE sends re-INVITE request with the SDP offer including media components of existing data channels and added audio/video/messaging.
 A normal SDP negotiation procedure applies to add the media components of audio/video/messaging to the IMS session.
 This applies to both P2P and P2A/A2P scenarios.

 NOTE: To correctly charge the added voice/video/messaging media, the IMS AS or S-CSCF may report the charging event of the media change to charging system.
 The detail of charging for standalone data channel is responsibility of SA WG5.